 PROGRAM was paramount to my success as a law student by providing me with academic guidance, far-reaching knowledge and unparalleled opportunities outside of the classroom.
 The network of students, faculty, alumni and scholars brought together by the program provided me with valuable insight and experience in an ever-growing area of law."

-Arielle Vanon ('20) attended the University of Florida for undergrad.
+Arielle Vanon ('20), who attended the University of Florida for undergrad, is an associate at Cole, Scott & Kissane in West Palm Beach.

 Environmental Courses and Seminars